 The third option, having the data emailed to someone, is the most popular choice because it is the easiest and requires the least additional software or infrastructure.
-However, it does pose a number of problems as email can be intercepted and can potentially be accessed by unauthorized individuals.
-So how do you make the email component meet the minimum HIPAA Privacy and Security standards and ensure that data stored or downloaded is properly protected?
+However, it does pose a number of problems, as email can be intercepted and accessed by unauthorized individuals.
+So how do you make the email component meet the minimum HIPAA Privacy and Security standards, and ensure data stored or downloaded is properly protected?

 This allows you to write software for remote access and management of that information, however…

 Option 1 is easy but requires some technical knowledge on the part of users and puts the onus of backup and disposal on them.
-Option 2 is better and allows more flexibility, usability and control and a centralization of all data.
+Option 2 is better and allows more flexibility, usability, control, and a centralization of all data.
 However, Option 2 is more technically complex and comes at a significant cost – and effort – to implement properly.
-There have also been many cases of databases being left exposed over the internet so care must be taken.
+There have also been many cases of databases being left exposed on the Internet, so care must be taken.
 Option 3 is easy, but how do you make the email component HIPAA compliant?

-The ideal procedure for securing your emailed data is as follows:
+The ideal procedure for securing emailed data is as follows:

 There are a number of HIPAA-compliant providers who can help you achieve this.
 For example, JotForm offers a HIPAA compliant web form platform to allow you to collect data from your website in a way that is both automatically HIPAA-compliant and does not require any programming on your part.
 JotForm allows you to collect data on a website and has the following features:

 Network security is a vital element of HIPAA compliance.
-You must ensure your facility has robust multi-layered information security protections that safeguards ePHI and keeps it secure at all times.
-Measures must be introduced that protect against intrusion, offer extended connectivity, allow easy incorporation of software packages and bespoke programs and permit secure backups of data while eliminating downtime.
+You must ensure your facility has robust multi-layered information security protections that safeguard ePHI and keeps it secure at all times.
+Measures must be introduced that protect against intrusion, offer extended connectivity, allow easy incorporation of software packages and bespoke programs, and permit secure backups of data while eliminating downtime.

-There are a number of companies that offer HIPAA-compliant networks for healthcare providers, health plans, clearinghouses and other covered entities, such as the Medical-grade networks offered by Cisco and SonicWALL healthcare information solutions from Dell.
-These scalable solutions provide the framework that allows HIPAA-compliant interactions between healthcare professionals, processes, applications and software and hardware components.
+There are a number of companies that offer HIPAA-compliant networks for healthcare providers, health plans, clearinghouses, and other covered entities, such as the Medical-grade networks offered by Cisco and SonicWALL healthcare information solutions from Dell.
+These scalable solutions provide the framework that allows HIPAA-compliant interactions between healthcare professionals, processes, applications, and software or hardware components.